Azure/azure-powershell/Call_For_Testing_Az.Accounts-Preview.md

 - Service Principal + Federated Token

 If you are using any of them, please try the new version to see whether everything goes well.
-## Enable Continuous Access Evaluation (CAE) for Service Principal login methods.
+## Enabled Continuous Access Evaluation (CAE) for Service Principal login methods.

 In **Azure PowerShell client side**, we already enabled CAE for the following login method
 - Interactive
 - Device Code